International Junior Science Olympiad

 The competition is broken down into three tests, each of which lasts between three and four hours.
 The theoretical portion consists of two tests: a multiple choice questionnaire consisting of 30 questions, and a theoretical test.
 The practical portion consists of three laboratory examinations, one for each field.

 Incidents

 2020

 Because of COVID-19, the 17th International Junior Science Olympiad 2020, originally planned to be held in Frankfurt, Germany, was cancelled.

 2021

 Due to the COVID-19 pandemic, the 18th International Junior Science Olympiad 2021 was conducted in a hybrid format.
 This allowed students from the participating countries to participate without travelling to the host country United Arab Emirates.

+2023

+After a poor performance, it was discovered that a Brazilian student had cheated his way through the selection process to get to the IJSO.
+He was disqualified.

 2024

-At the closing ceremony of 21st International Junior Science Olympiad 2024, 10 students that should have received a Bronze medal, mistakenly received a Silver and 10 students that should have received a Silver, instead were given a Bronze, but due to the only difference being the outline (Outline of a Bronze medal had a "pink bronze" look, and outline of a Silver looked gray-silver colored) no sort of escalation by either side followed at all.
+At the closing ceremony of 21st International Junior Science Olympiad 2024, 10 students that should have received a bronze medal, mistakenly received a Silver and 10 students that should have received a Silver, instead were given a Bronze, but due to the only difference being the outline (Outline of a Bronze medal had a "pink bronze" look, and outline of a Silver looked gray-silver colored) no sort of escalation by either side followed at all.

+2025

+The 2025 competition hosted by Russia, was boycotted due to the ongoing Russia-Ukraine war, and thus only 21 countries participated in comparison to 53 the previous year.